FredHutch/tfcb_2022/lectures/lecture02/05-history/README.md

 Your "history" is the list of commands you have entered.

+Let's make sure we're in the right place-- `pwd` should end in `05-history`.

 ## Navigating your history

 The easiest way to get back in your history is just to hit the up arrow.